amanda-santos/bora-codar-challenges/music-player/README.md

 ## 📝 About the project

-<p>This is music player built for learning purposes.
+<p>This is a music player built for learning purposes.
 <br />
 Developed as the challenge #1 of <a href="https://boracodar.dev/">#boraCodar</a>. 🚀
 </p>